seeseemelk/nice-curses/README.md

 ```
 The first one creates a button with dynamic text, the second one - with static.

-Buttons thrown a Button.Signal when a key that is in `enter` field of button's
+Buttons throw a Button.Signal when a key that is in `enter` field of button's
 configuration is pressed.

 ### struct Button.Config